|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 through to getaddrinfo().
 The family defaults to AF_UNSPEC; the flags default to AI_PASSIVE.
 (The socket type is always SOCK_STREAM; the socket protocol always set to 0, to let getaddrinfo() choose.)

-sock: An optional socket to be used instead of using the host, port, family, and flags arguments.
-If this is given, host and port must be omitted; otherwise, host and port are required.
-The return value will be the one-element list [sock].
+sock: An optional socket to be used instead of using the host, port, family and flags arguments.
+If this is given, host and port must be explicitly set to None.

-create_datagram_endpoint(protocol_factory, local_addr, remote_addr, **kwds).
+create_datagram_endpoint(protocol_factory, local_addr=None, remote_addr=None, <options>).
 Creates an endpoint for sending and receiving datagrams (typically UDP packets).
 Because of the nature of datagram traffic, there are no separate calls to set up client and server side, since usually a single endpoint acts as both client and server.
 This is a coroutine that returns a (transport, protocol) pair on success, or raises an exception on failure.
 If the coroutine returns successfully, the transport will call callbacks on the protocol whenever a datagram is received or the socket is closed; it is up to the protocol to call methods on the protocol to send datagrams.
-Note that the transport and protocol interfaces used here are different than those for stream connections.
+The transport returned is a DatagramTransport.
+The protocol returned is a DatagramProtocol.
+These are described later.

-- protocol_factory: A class or factory function that will be called, without arguments, to construct the protocol object to be returned.
+- protocol_factory: A class or factory function that will be called exactly once, without arguments, to construct the protocol object to be returned.
 The interface between datagram transport and protocol is described below.

 - local_addr: An optional tuple indicating the address to which the socket will be bound.
 If given this must be a (host, port) pair.
 It will be passed to getaddrinfo() to be resolved and the result will be passed to the bind() method of the socket created.
 If getaddrinfo() returns more than one address, they will be tried in turn.
 If omitted, no bind() call will be made.